vyasishanatc194/willgrantvision/wp-content/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.12.4: May 25th, 2021 =
+* Fix: Resolved remaining issue with toggling Failed Subscription email notification

+= 1.12.3: May 20th, 2021 =
+* Change: Abandoned subscriptions are now marked as abandoned instead of canceled
+* Fix: Syncing subscriptions with the payment gateway has been fixed
+* Fix: Subscriptions that used Apple/Google pay now cancel at Stripe when canceled in GiveWP
+* Fix: Updating a Stripe subscription amount now supports Currency Switcher
+* Fix: Stripe + Plaid no longer throws errors related to card details being passed

 = 1.12.2: April 12th, 2021 =
 * Fix: Send Failed Subscription email now goes to the correct email (the donor's)